soobinrho/college-programming/Rho-Final/README.md

 ├── Course.java
 ├── CourseListingSystem.java    # The main program.
 End users
 │                               # can ignore all the rest.
-├── CourseListingSystem.txt     # This is where the main program
+├── CourseListings.txt          # This is where the main program
 │                               # stores its data.
 ├── CourseList.java
 ├── CourseTest.java